EU wants to give national privacy regulators more clout in new U.S. data pact

 Both U.S. and EU companies shuffle personal data across the Atlantic on a daily basis, whether employee data for multinationals or user data collected by internet companies for use in the billion-dollar online advertising market.

-But the system came under strain in 2013 after former U.S. National Security Agency contractor Edward Snowden leaked details of U.S. government spying programmes.
+But the system came under strain in 2013 after former U.S. National Security Agency contractor Edward Snow den leaked details of U.S. government spying programs.